KidBougie/psychic-journey/README.md

-#psychic-journey
+# Psychic-Journey

 This is the first server I've ever created.
-It's an ever-saluting one-pager written in Ruby through Sinatra.
+It's an ever-saluting one-pager written in
+Ruby through Sinatra.